-Richard Bruton elected chairman of Fine Gael parliamentary party
+Richard Bruton has been unanimously elected as the new chairman of the Fine Gael parliamentary party.

 The Dublin Bay North TD stood unopposed at a meeting of the Fine Gael parliamentary party on Wednesday evening, where Dún Laoghaire TD Jennifer Carroll MacNeill was elected vice-chairwoman.